Lifencev/Postman/README.md

 # Postman + newman + github actions (Simple store template)

+In this project, I wrote my queries and tests for the store collection (only for one folder, as the intro video said).
+So, there are changes only in the Products folder.

+I have split the product folder into subfolders to help organize queries.
+Also, I'd like to point out that collection variables have been created.

 <a href="https://drive.google.com/file/d/1LQ1uG7Tt70Jubuk5loS4dMSk-1AJ5jzz/view?usp=sharing" /> Intro </a>

 ## Task steps / First task